 Cox’s prices are middle of the road, although some of the highest speed plans are a bit more expensive than competitors.
 But some competitors charge double for the highest speeds.

-Most ISPs will give you the option of bundling your phone, TV, and internet.
-Cox does too.
+Most ISPs will give you the option of bundling your internet, TV, and phone, and Homelife security.
+Cox Communications does too.
 Cox offers nine different ways to bundle your services.
-Prices for the bundles range from $65 to $140.
+Prices for the bundles range from $65 to $180.

 Cox also offers bundles that allow you to customize your services, including adding phone services and home security.